aerospike-community/safegaming/README.md

     -   “\<empty\>” – An empty string is passed to the field in the application.
     -   “\#” – If the hash character is passed as the first element in a string, it is treated as a comment and is ignored.
 Example:
         *"HGRMFile": “\#This is a file where the Histogram will be stored”*

+\<not finished\>

+## Command Line

+Each application will have the capabilities to override certain properties defined in the application configuration file.
+What can be overridden will depend on the targeted database version.
+To obtain a list of possible arguments, pass “-?” to the executable.
+It will list the argument, default value, and description of each argument.

+## Execution

+There will be an executable in the targeted folder.
+Based on the functionality and targeted database you just call the application by its name.
+For example, GameDashBoardAS for the dashboard application targeting Aerospike.
+GameSimulatorMG for the game simulator application targeting MonogoDB.
+No file extension is required or calling the “dotnet” CLI.

+Note for Linux or MacOS, you may need to change the access mode of a file to allow execution.